Eclecticism Meets Versatility

 In addition, Martha has helped to produce two different magazines, volunteered to rebuild houses damaged during Hurricane Katrina, and created an urban water harvesting oasis.

 Martha’s publishing credits include articles in The Washington Post, Edible Baja Arizona, and Michigan Today.

 In addition to her workaday activities, Martha is:

 - Learning how to pickle and ferment.
-She’s pretty adept at kombucha, dill pickles, and sauerkraut.
-Still getting up to speed with beer and mead.
+She’s pretty adept at kombucha, dill pickles, mead, and sauerkraut.
+Still getting up to speed with kefir and yogurt.

 - Monitoring Tucson weather with RainLog.org, CoCoRaHS, and the National Weather Service’s SkyWarn program.

 - Serving as vice president of her neighborhood association.